 Also see, BLS Spain Tourist Visa From UK – Book Appointment Now!

 Granaíno cuisine is deliciously rustic fare meant for hearty Andalusian appetites.
-Dig into specialities like:
+Dig into specialties like:

 Granada’s signature dish is the humble yet moreish plato alpujarreño.
 It’s a hearty stew of potatoes, eggs, red peppers, salted cod and country ham.
 These are skillfully simmered in an earthy olive oil and garlic sauce to get a delightful taste.